msavy/msavy/README.md

 * 🌱 Creating or sponsoring new features
 * 💾 Adding support for your favourite database
 * 🐛 Bugfixes
-* 🚀 Scalability and optmisation
+* 🚀 Scalability and optimisation
 * 💡 ... you name it!

 And, of course, it allows us to continue developing Apiman and pushing things forwards.